IncQueryLabs/incquery-server-jupyter/README.md

 #### Release version from public repository

-Currently builds are available [from PyPI](https://pypi.org/project/incqueryserver-api-python-client/).

-        pip install incqueryserver-api-python-client
+Builds are available [on PyPI](https://pypi.org/project/incqueryserver-api-python-client/) and [on Conda forge](https://anaconda.org/conda-forge/incqueryserver-api-python-client).

-Conda package builds will be available in the future.
+The Conda-forge package is maintained in the incqueryserver-api-python-client [feedstock repository](https://github.com/conda-forge/incqueryserver-api-python-client-feedstock.git)

+* Install from PyPI: `pip install incqueryserver-api-python-client`
+* Install from Conda forge: `conda install -c conda-forge incqueryserver-api-python-client`

 Note that these publicly available builds have been generated to support basic authentication.
 If your IQS instance uses another authentication method, you need to install the package build shipped with your IQS instance.